-Writers Write is your one-stop writing resource.
-In this post, we discuss 5 tips for writing vivid fiction from Edgar Allan Poe, the American author and poet.
+Are you a fan of Edgar Allan Poe?
+In this post, we share 5 tips for writing vivid fiction from Edgar Allan Poe, the American author and poet.

 ‘How many good books suffer neglect through the inefficiency of their beginnings!’ ~Edgar Allan Poe

 Poe was ahead of his time in his writing.
-Born on 19 January 1809, he understood that less is more.
-He had a critical plan for each piece that he wrote.
+He understood that less is more and he had a critical plan for each piece that he wrote.

 In his essay, ‘The Philosophy of Composition’, he explains the elements that make up a good story.
 Poe takes us through the creation of his poem, ‘The Raven’.
 He says he selected this well-known work to show that nothing is in it by accident.
 He writes ‘…that the work proceeded, step by step, to its completion with the precision and rigid consequence of a mathematical problem.’